Manchester in 2019: A Lot to Look Forward to

 If you’re reading this, you have made it through #BlueMonday, the most depressing day of the year.
 It wasn’t all that bad, was it?

-Now that it is out of the way, it is time to crack on and look forward to what 2019 has in store for us.
+Now that it is out of the way, it is time to crack on and look forward to what 2019 has in store.

 Are you ready?
 Good, let’s do this.

-After a truly unforgettable 2018, we’re looking forward to yet another year of celebration, music, sport and further development in this wonderful city of ours.
+After a genuinely unforgettable 2018, we’re looking forward to yet another year of celebration, music, sport and further development in this beautiful city of ours.

-Our football teams are flying high in the Premier League, there are restaurants opening up all over town as well as musical acts to rival any other city.
-There are even plans for a zoo to be opened!
+Our football teams are flying high in the Premier League; restaurants are opening up all over town as well as musical acts to rival any other city.
+There are even plans for a zoo!

 Take a read of our blog of all things Mancunian this coming year.
 Like what you read?
-Head on over to the ActiveWin careers page and enquire about joining our thriving city-centre team.
+Head on over to the ActiveWin careers page and enquire about joining our growing city-centre team.

 Manchester: The Capital of Football